Kunstmaan/KunstmaanBundlesCMS/docs/03-01-intro.md

 This generates:

 * A Groundcontrol configuration ~ gulpfile.babel.js.
 [Groundcontrol is a build tool based on gulp to automate and enhance mostly front-end development workflows](http://gulpjs.com)
-* A Bundler configuration ~ Gemfile.
-[Bundler is a RubyGems package manager we use mostly for getting specific versions of Hologram](http://bundler.io).
 * A basic selection of user interface elements, sass files, etc
 * A barebones selection of controllers, entities, twig files, pageparts, etc
 * The needed fixtures to setup the CMS